 I was also diagnosed with MDR-TB but could get treatment when we had returned to Tajikistan.
 Despite this there are still feelings of loneliness, living with TB is a dark and scary world with the feeling that death is inevitable.
 It was important for me to learn more about my disease and to meet former patients to tell me how they felt after treatment.
 The DOTS centre I found incredibly important for helping find solutions and for getting me back on track psychologically.
 Moreover, the USAID Health Care Project organized TB support group meetings for patients, patients’ relatives, and doctors.
-Here we shared our difficulties, learnt and encouraged each other, and more importantly we felt that we weren’t alone.
+Here we shared our difficulties, learnt and encouraged each other, and more importantly, we felt that we weren’t alone.

 Our collective fight against TB did not just bring us down physically, but also financially.
-In the early stages there was no one else to earn for the family apart from Nazarsho and throughout the decade all of the family’s income was spent on treatment.
+In the early stages, there was no one else to earn for the family apart from Nazarsho and throughout the decade all of the family’s income was spent on treatment.
 We had to buy the majority of drugs ourselves plus finance the travel to India.
 Nazarsho was always concerned about our finances, he wanted so much to get cured and go back to work to save the family from debts.
 These financial problems added an additional burden of stress that was the last thing we needed.

 In the same month that Nazarsho passed away, I completed my treatment and recovered.
 I’m now doing well, with my job and a healthy life.
 Only the pain of losing my loved ones remains in my heart.
 I am broken inside with memories but am revived looking to the future determined to support anyone sick and vulnerable.
-It sounds easy but is challenging, it requires hard effort to invest.
+It sounds easy but is challenging, it requires concerted effort to invest.
 It’s worth striving.
 It’s the best deed ever.